granatumx/scripts/README.do.txt

 gbox-scripts is an image that provides shell scripts for automating GranatumX deployment !equote

-## TITLE: Gbox Scripts Manual
-## AUTHOR: D. Garmire at Department of EECS, University of Michigan -- Ann Arbor
-## DATE: today
-## TOC: on

 ===== Prerequisites =====

 You mainly need a working copy of "Docker": "http://docker.com".
 It is used